ryohei8227/bedrock-hcls-tokyo2/README.md

-# Research agents for LifeSciences with Amazon Bedrock Agents
+# Research agents for Life Sciences with Amazon Bedrock Agents

 Explore the following components in the repository:
 ## Agents catalog